chris4jahn/Cloud-Coffeebreak/_posts/2024-10-16-azure-cost-optimization-part-3-identify-cloud-waste.md

 <img src="/img/posts/Orphaned_Resources_Workbook.png" class="img-fluid"/>
 Here you can see an overview of orphaned services from the workbook.

+Here is a [grafana dashboard](https://github.com/Azure-Samples/azure-orphan-resources-grafana-dashboard) for identifiying cloud waste like orphaned resources.

 ## How to identify services on your own?

 When you want to advance finding unused services there are several ways to do that.
 One option is to take a look at apps and services that have a very constant spend.
 Usually this means that the services have not been touched for a while.
 Check these resource groups for unattached disks, check the metrics of the services.
 Check who accessed the services.
 If there have been requests to the resources, ...
 This gives you a first hint.
 Then contact the accountable team and/or users and ask them to evaluate if the services are need or not.